raspberrypilearning/rocket-launch/en/step_6.md

 --- /task ---

 --- task ---
-Add to your animation so that the rocket appears to reappear and land on a different planet.
+Add to your animation so that the rocket reappears and lands on a different planet.
 --- /task ---